-Resin: A common term, defining a class of organic substances which may be natural or synthetic, which can be thermoplastic or thermosetting.
+Resin: A common term, defining a class of organic substances that may be natural or synthetic, which can be thermoplastic or thermosetting.
 Used in conjunction with hardeners to form a semi-solid to a solid substance.
 Can be mixed with fillers, stabilizers, pigments, and other inclusions to form a final design.
 Our resin buying guide details resins and which one is right for your project.

 Rotational Cast: Referred to as spin-casting or slush-casting; a process where a small amount of casting material is poured into a mold.
 The mold is then either rotationally spun by hand or machine to coat the entire surface of the mold.
-This process is continued until the casting material has begun to gel leaving a hollow cavity that may be filled with a lower cost material.
+This process is continued until the casting material has begun to gel leaving a hollow cavity that may be filled with a lower-cost material.